 Before diving into strategies, it’s helpful to establish a common understanding of population health.
 What does it mean to providers?
 Public health?
 The community?
 Once there is common understanding you can explore resources and begin to build a plan.

-Next, look at assessment data such as Washington State Health Assessment so you can begin setting priorities as you build a plan.
-The Assess Needs webpage provides guidance, links to data sources, and tools you can use to gather more localized information.
+Next, look at resources such as Washington State Health Assessment so you can begin setting priorities.
+The Assessment webpage provides links to multiple data sources and tools you can use to gather more localized information.

-It’s helpful to consider health equity early in your process, so you can be proactive.
-The Tobacco Summary includes a section on Health Equity Concerns.
+Attention to health equity early in your process makes it easier to be proactive.
+The Assessment page has health equity tools and the Obesity page includes a section on obesity-related Health Equity Concerns.
 This can help with developing strategies that reflect unique needs and characteristics of your identified populations.

 How do coalitions build capacity to sustain population health improvement?
 It’s easy to think primarily about sustaining funding.
 Funding is important, and we offer resources to help with that.
 But a strong sustainability plan has multiple components.
-You’ll find a great evidence-based tool “Sustaining Improved Outcomes” under Resources on the Sustainability webpage.
+You’ll find a great evidence-based tool called “Sustaining Improved Outcomes” on the Implement Interventions webpage.

 Each plan will be unique to the health issue and stage of readiness.